Game Engine Export

 Ignore Linked Actions

-When linking rigs fom an external file, linked actions may be imported too, if the rig file contains actions.
+When linking rigs fom an external file, linked actions may be imported too, if the source rig file contains actions.

 Linked actions can be a problem, because they cannot be edited, unless they are in an overridden state.